anthonycoffey/phoenix-press/README.md

 WordPress plugin for Phoenix platform.

-### Installation
+### Plugin Install File

-check Releases page for the latest version of the plugin.
+check [Releases](https://github.com/anthonycoffey/phoenix-press/releases) for the latest version of the plugin.

 ### Contributing